Manasi94/pupil-labs-manasi/Documentation.md

 ##
-Time required for numexpr:
+Time required for numexpr:0.0524370670319

-0.0524370670319
-On increasing the sample size to 1000 the time required for cython implementation was:
+On increasing the sample size to 1000 the time required for cython implementation was: 0.0629789829254
-0.0629789829254

 ##
-Time reuired for cython implementation:
+Time required for cython implementation: 0.00037693977356

-0.00037693977356
-On increasing the sample size to 1000 the time required for cython implementation was:
+On increasing the sample size to 1000 the time required for cython implementation was: 0.000943183898926

-0.000943183898926
+##Cython IMplementation of GetAnglesPolyline
+Time required for GetAnglesPolyline(implemented 10 times):0.000600099563599.
+Time required for cython implemetation :0.00056004524231

 ###Drivers control
 Example dict